rugbyprof/4883-Software-Tools/Assignments/A08/README.md

-## Assignment 8 - "COVID-19 Data Tracker API with FastAPI"
+## Assignment 8 - Fast Api with Covid Data

 #### Due: 07-05-2023 (Wednesday @ 10:10 a.m.)